 There are severe problems that can develop if the patient is not treated soon after the complication develops.
 The condition means the lymphatic fluids are filling cavities in the patient’s pelvis.
 As this happens, blood vessels become constricted.
 The lack of lymphatic fluids flowing through the body also leads to problems with the immune system.

 Several studies have been conducted to provide data on the occurrence of lymphocele.
 In one study, researchers note that the condition is considered very rare.
 Specific data on the clinical manifestations of lymphocele is not available.
 This is due to the variability in symptoms and manifestations seen among multiple patients.

 What Causes It?

 This allows the patient to know when they have a risk for the complication and ensures they can look out for appropriate symptoms.
-Early diagnosis of lymphocele can significantly improve the outcome of treatment.
+An early diagnosis of lymphocele can greatly enhance the effectiveness of treatment.

 - Kidney Transplant: Patients who undergo a renal transplant have a 20% risk of developing lymphocele.
 The complication occurs when the surgical equipment causes damage to the lymphatic system during the procedure.
 If the patient experiences lymphocele as a complication, there is also a higher risk that their body would reject the new kidney.
 This would render renal transplantation ineffective.

 - Lymphadenectomy: A patient who undergoes a lymphadenectomy will usually have cancer.
 Specific lymph nodes in the body are removed during this procedure.
 These lymph nodes are part of the lymphatic system.
 With this in mind, the patient has a relatively high risk of lymphocele when they undergo this procedure.